diogok/todo/README.md

 ### Dependencies

-todo uses local couchdb as storage, and curl to comunicate with it, here is how to install both:
+todo is written in lua, uses local couchdb as storage, and curl to comunicate with it, here is how to install both:

-    $ sudo aptitude install couchdb curl
+    $ sudo aptitude install couchdb curl lua5.1

 ### Installing